LagnadLinus/herba_wanders_frontend/README.md

 * Home Page: Displays curated product listings.
 * Product Details Page: Allows customers to view detailed information about each product.
 * Shopping Cart: Users can add items to their cart and proceed to checkout.
-* Checkout Page: Integrates Stripe for secure payment processing.
+* Checkout Page: Integrates Stripe for secure payment processing which will be done in future.
 * Responsive Design: The website is fully responsive and works on both desktop and mobile devices.

 How to Contribute